Working with Requests

 From Your Editor

-Create any file with .http extension:
+Create any file with .json extension:

 GET https://api.example.com/users